nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

 ### Cuda GPU and Cuda Software

-This project is coded to train with Cuda, so Cuda GPU and Cuda software such as [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) is required. [cuDNN](https://developer.nvidia.com/cudnn) is optional but can be installed to train the model faster.
+This project is coded to train with Cuda, so Cuda GPU and [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) is required. [cuDNN](https://developer.nvidia.com/cudnn) is optional but can be installed to train the model faster.

 ### Python Environments